Rodolfho7/rodolfho7/README.md

-### Hello 👋, my name is Rodolfho, i'm a Frontend developer with 4 years of experience, most of then working with Angular.
+### Hello 👋, my name is Rodolfho, i'm a Frontend developer with 6 years of experience, most of then working with Angular and React.
 I'm from Brazil

-- 🔭 I’m currently working on some private projects using Angular, Firebase, TailwindCSS
-- 🌱 learning SQL(PostgreSQL)
+- 🌱 learning SQL and Dotnet(ASPNet)
-- 👯 I’m open for a job, if you need an Angular developer, contact me
 - ⚡ Fun fact: My favorite hobbie is to make origami

 ##